Rh4ndon/Term3-CP2/README.md

 ## Dependency Management
 This App needs JDK and java fx
-You can download it [Here](https://drive.google.com/file/d/1hmO0h21K1613X3hN5WwYp5xqPRIGhqth/view?usp=sharing).
+It also need Extension Pack for Java on vs code just search `vscjava.vscode-java-pack` You can download it [Here](https://drive.google.com/file/d/1hmO0h21K1613X3hN5WwYp5xqPRIGhqth/view?usp=sharing).

 Download this Repository and unzip